"Calamity West is one of the best playwrights in Chicago. Or maybe the country. Or the universe." - Chicago Reader

 - Chicago Reader

-From 2022 to 2026, West is in residence at Primary Stages in New York as a member of the Dorothy Strelsin New American Writers Group, where she has written FEAST!
-(2023) and Sgt.
-Hank Cole’s Drama Club of Algona (2024).
-FEAST! also received development through the Lortel’s Alcove program in 2024.
-She is concluding her residency with PARALLAX (2026), a new play examining community, power, and the fragile order of contemporary HOAs.
+From 2022 to 2026 West is in residence at Primary Stages in New York as a member of the Dorothy Strelsin New American Writers Group.
+During this residency, she has written FEAST! and Sgt.
+Hank Cole’s Drama Club of Algona, both of which have received multiple staged readings and workshops in New York and Chicago.
+She is concluding her Primary Stages residency with Parallax (2026), her new play examining community, power, and the fragile social order of HOAs.